Felicity Montagu: Early life

-Montagu was born in Leeds, West Riding of Yorkshire, to Lieutenant-Colonel John Drogo Montagu (1916–2013), whose great-great-grandfather, Admiral George Montagu, was the great-great-grandson of the Hon.
-James Montagu (d.
-1665), who, in turn, was the third son of Henry Montagu, 1st Earl of Manchester.
+Montagu was born in Leeds, West Riding of Yorkshire.
+She is one of five children, and is a 6x great-granddaughter of Henry Montagu, 1st Earl of Manchester.
 She attended Loughborough University and the Webber Douglas Academy of Dramatic Art.

 Career

 Film

 Montagu's reputation in comedy character parts was enhanced by her performance in Bridget Jones's Diary as Perpetua, Bridget's unpleasant colleague.
 She also appeared in the 2006 film Confetti as highly strung magazine editor Vivien Kay-Wylie.
 She appeared in the film I Want Candy in which she plays the mother of an ambitious teenager.
 She appeared in How to Lose Friends & Alienate People (2008).
 In 2013, she reprised her role as Lynn Benfield for the Alan Partridge film Alan Partridge: Alpha Papa, and Mrs Mainwaring in the 2016 Dad's Army film.
 In 2016, Montagu reprised her role as Miss Adolf from the Hank Zipzer series in the TV movie Hank Zipzer's Christmas Catastrophe.